AdaCore/spark2014/docs/ug/appendix.rst

    This limitation is corrected in versions of the toolset based on GNAT Pro 7.2.2, GPL 2014, or later.

+#.
+The case of a state abstraction whose Part_Of aspect denotes a
+   task or protected unit is not currently supported.

 Flow Analysis Limitations
 -------------------------